PallaviKarthick/multiTenantSaasApplication/README.md

 # multiTenantSaasApplication

-Objectives: Project is a Multi-Tenant, Cloud Scale, Multi-AZ SaaS App
+Objective: Project is a Multi-Tenant, Cloud Scale, Multi-AZ SaaS App

 Requirements:
 Build a Single Page App for the Java Source Code to be submitted and graded.